CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/index.md

 🪂
 ![](./assets/pcc-purrks.png)

 Purrnelopes KittyVault Purrks contain a shard from [the KittyVault](../../kittyvault/index.md).
 These airdrops all go to holder's main Purrnelopes Country Club Cat.
 Each of the 8 airdrops represents fractional ownership of [the KittyVault](../../kittyvault/index.md).

-The KittyVault Purrks was not on the orignal roadmap.

-The airdrops are ERC-1155 NFTs started Sep 2021 with the [Hoodie Cat](./1-hoodie-cat.md).
 Each month a snapshot will be taken, and owners will receive the airdropped NFTs to their wallets, 1 PCC Cat for 1 airdropped KittyVault Purrks NFT.

+The airdrops are ERC-1155 NFTs started Sep 30, 2021 with the [Hoodie Cat](./1-hoodie-cat.md).
+The last one [Grandma's Nightstand](8-grandma-s-nightstand.md) was airdropped Apr 30, 2022.

+The KittyVault Purrks was not on the orignal roadmap but added later to the project.

 ## Purrks